 The embarrassment of urinary incontinence can cause isolation and loneliness, and reduce independence and self-confidence.
 It's one of the top reasons why seniors move to nursing homes.
 A common treatment is the injection of collagen into the bladder sphincter to add bulk to it, but the collagen is eventually absorbed and sometimes causes an allergic reaction.

-The Center for Interdisciplinary Research in Female Pelvic Health (CIRPH) is co-directed by McGowan Institute affiliated faculty member Pamela Moalli, MD, PhD, with the overarching goal to contribute insights into the pathogenesis, diagnosis, and treatment of pelvic organ prolapse and urinary incontinence.
+The Center for Interdisciplinary Research in Female Pelvic Health (CIRPH) is co-directed by McGowan Institute affiliated faculty member Pamela A. Moalli, MD, PhD, with the overarching goal to contribute insights into the pathogenesis, diagnosis, and treatment of pelvic organ prolapse and urinary incontinence.
 The Center’s main areas of research focus are:

 Dr. Moalli and the research team has expertise in cellular and molecular biology including both traditional and high throughput platforms, soft tissue mechanics, mechanobiology, tissue regeneration, and immunomodulation.